flast101/padding-oracle-attack-explained/index.md

 Now, we will look for the value of the previous byte of P<sub>3</sub>, ie. P<sub>3</sub>[14] in our case.

-We are going to assume here that we have a padding of 0x02 on P’<sub>1</sub>, which results in P’<sub>1</sub>[15] = P’<sub>1</sub>[14] = 0x02.
+We now have a padding of 0x02 0x02 (ie. '\x02\x02') on P’<sub>1</sub>, which results in P’<sub>1</sub>[15] = P’<sub>1</sub>[14] = 0x02.
 And by the way, our P<sub>3</sub>[15] is now known since we just found it.

 So this time we have the following:

 - X[15] = P'<sub>1</sub>[15] ⊕ C<sub>2</sub>[15] ⊕ P<sub>3</sub>[15] = 0x02 ⊕ C<sub>2</sub>[​ 15​ ] ⊕ P<sub>3</sub>[15] where C<sub>2</sub>[15] et P<sub>3</sub>[15] are known
 - P<sub>3</sub>[14] = P'<sub>1</sub>[14] ⊕ C<sub>2</sub>[14] ⊕ X[14] = ​ 0x02​ ⊕ C<sub></sub>[14] ⊕ X[14]

-It is therefore X[14] that we brute force, that is to say that we vary between 0 and 256 in hexa, with P'<sub>1</sub>[14] whose value is 0x02, to find an X + C<sub>3</sub> whose padding is valid.
+It is therefore X[14] that we brute force, that is to say that we vary between 0 and 256 in hexa, with P'<sub>1</sub>[14] value of 0x02.

-We have all the values in hand which allow us to find P<sub>3</sub>[14], and ffter this step we know the last 2 bytes of P<sub>3</sub>, that is to say the plain text that interests us.
+We have all the values in hand which allow us to find P<sub>3</sub>[14], and after this step we know the last 2 bytes of P<sub>3</sub>, which is what we are trying to find.

 ### 5.3- Generalize It

-This reasoning is to be looped until you find all the values ​​of the plaintext of the block.
+This reasoning is to be looped until you find all the plaintext values of the block.

-Once the block has been decrypted, just take the next blocks and apply exactly the same reasoning.
+Once the block has been decrypted, we just have to take the next block and apply exactly the same reasoning, and so on...
 We will then find the blocks P<sub>2</sub>, and P<sub>1</sub>.

 However, a problem arises in finding the block P<sub>0</sub>.
-Indeed, for the previous cases, the decryption was based on the knowledge of the encrypted block which preceded the block being decrypted.
-However, for the first block, you must know the IV used.
-In this case, no miracle:
+Indeed, for the previous cases, the decryption was based on the knowledge of the encrypted block which preceeded the block being decrypted.
+However, for the first block, you must know which IV is used.
+In this case, there is no miracle:

-- Either you know the IV (Initiation Vector or Initialization Vector), in which case it's the same reasoning,
+- Either you know the IV (Initialization Vector), in which case it's the same reasoning,
 - Or you try to guess it using usual combinations, such as a null IV, or a series of consecutive bytes and you may or may not decrypt the last block.

 If we cannot find it, then we will have to settle for the decryption of blocks 1 to N-1.

 ### 5.4- One Formula To Rule Them All

-We can notice that we have everything we need to decrypt the text but let's recap.
+We can notice that we have everything we need to decrypt the text but let's recap before we cn write a script to automate the process.

 We have encrypted text which we know is encrypted in N blocks of size B. From there, we can split the encrypted text into N blocks where N = (encrypted message size) / B.
 If the message has been encrypted correctly, N is necessarily an integer.